 From the pages under the SNMPv3 heading, you can manage SNMPv3 users and their security levels and define access control to the SNMP MIBs.
-For information about how to configure SNMPv3 views, groups, users, and targets, see "Configuring SNMPv3" on page 111.
+For information about how to configure SNMPv3 views, groups, users, and targets, see "Section 6 - Configuring SNMPv3" on page 75.

-To configure SNMP, click the SNMP tab under the Services heading and update the fields described in Table 36 on page 96
+To configure SNMP, click the SNMP tab under the Services heading and update the fields described in the table below.